Sensitive paws – Protect the pads of your dog’s feet in the summer heat

 If you see any symptoms like this, contact your veterinarian immediately.

-When your dog’s on a leash, they’re relying on you to guide and protect them, so they won’t let you know if they’re hurting.
+When your dog is on a leash, they rely on you to guide and protect them, so they won’t let you know if they’re hurting.
 Don’t let them down!

-Walk them on the cool side of the street where there’s shade, or grass, to cool down the surface.
-Consider going for your longer walks only in the early morning or evening, when you can guarantee it won’t be too hot for your pet.
+Walk your dog on the cool side of the street where there’s shade or grass to cool down the surface.
+Consider going for your longer walks only in the early morning or evening, when you can guarantee it won’t be too hot for your furry friend.